ManoloMancelli/HadesVR_Remix/docs/Headset.md

 Board works with MPU6500 but it's generally better to get a better one like MPU9250.

+You don't need to use the 5V pins.
+Board is powered by Pro Micro which connects with your PC with USB cable

 ## ⚠️ IMPORTANT: YOU NEED A 5V TO 3.3V REGULATOR TO POWER THE NRF24 MODULE, ***THE PRO MICRO DOES NOT SUPPLY 3.3V ON ANY OF ITS PINS***
 # Uploading the firmware